adamfowleruk/mljs/planning.md

  - IN PROGRESS Widgets: Search widgets, and overarching search page widget UI layer over MLDB in browser, including custom result rendering plugins (search bar, facets, results, paging, sorting)
   - Sorting widget actions
   - More... all... links in facets
-  - BUG: one page too many in results if results are multiple of page size (i.e. 30 gives you 4 pages, not 3)
+  - DONE BUG: one page too many in results if results are multiple of page size (i.e. 30 gives you 4 pages, not 3)
   - BUG: multi word facet selection causes search to be limited to first word only (no quotes) -> query parser, not facet issue
  - DONE Core: support XML returned as well as JSON
   - DONE Search result content (within JSON results, not as XML results)